ArisenIO/arisenjsv1/README.md

 rsn = Rsn(config)
 ```

-* **chainId** `hex` - Unique ID for the blockchain you're connecting too.
+* **chainId** `hex` - Unique ID for the decentralized banking network you're connecting too.
 This
   is required for valid transaction signing.
 The chainId is provided via the
   [get_info](http://ayeaye.cypherglass.com:8888/v1/chain/get_info) API call.

   Identifies a chain by its initial genesis block.
 All transactions signed will
-  only be valid the blockchain with this chainId.
+  only be valid the decentralized banking network with this chainId.
 Verify the chainId for
   security reasons.

-* **keyProvider** `[array<string>|string|function]` - Provides private keys
+* **keyProvider** `[array<string>|string|function]` - Provides Bank Account's Private Keys
   used to sign transaction.
-If multiple private keys are found, the API
+If multiple Bank Account's Private Keys are found, the API
   `get_required_keys` is called to discover which signing keys to use.
 If a
-  function is provided, this function is called for each transaction.
+  function is provided, this function is called for Each bank transaction.

 * **httpEndpoint** `string` - http or https location of a nodrsnd server
   providing a chain API.
 When using arisenjs from a browser remember to configure